aatxe/weiss.city/index.md

 Outside of work, I'm a [FromSoft](https://www.fromsoftware.jp/ww/) fanatic, chronic Savage raider in the critically-acclaimed MMORPG [Final Fantasy XIV](https://www.finalfantasyxiv.com/), and a lover of [Dungeons & Dragons](https://www.dndbeyond.com/) & other tabletop roleplaying games.
-I'm also a hyperpop appreciator, especially [brakence](https://www.brakence.com/) and [underscores](https://underscores.bandcamp.com/).
+In other media, I'm a hyperpop appreciator, especially [brakence](https://www.brakence.com/) and [underscores](https://underscores.bandcamp.com/), and mecha anime enjoyer, especially [Witch from Mercury](https://myanimelist.net/anime/49828/Kidou_Senshi_Gundam__Suisei_no_Majo) and [Neon Genesis Evangelion](https://myanimelist.net/anime/30/Neon_Genesis_Evangelion).

 In my past life, I was an academic.
 I was a PhD student & [NSF Fellow](https://nsfgrfp.org) at [Northeastern](https://www.khoury.northeastern.edu/) working on a formal semantics for [Rust](https://www.rust-lang.org) with